litkeys/DraftCN/docs/prd.md

 -   FR7: The system shall support freeform grid placement allowing blocks to overlap with z-index determining stacking order
 -   FR8: Blocks shall be repositionable by dragging to new grid locations within canvas boundaries
 -   FR9: The sidebar shall display available block templates organized by category with thumbnail previews
+-   FR10: Block templates shall be loaded from a central registry that processes TSX source files
+-   FR11: Each block instance shall reference a template type and maintain customized props
--   FR10: Dead zones shall appear as semi-transparent red overlays outside the 20-cell canvas width to indicate non-droppable areas
+-   FR12: Dead zones shall appear as semi-transparent red overlays outside the 20-cell canvas width to indicate non-droppable areas

 ### Non Functional